OpenVPN - certificate purpose validation required

 Prioritize and separate server certs for OpenVPN servers to make it more clear they should be using certificates created as Server certificates for this purpose -- it's still valid to use non-server certs but it's not what most people intend to do.
 Ticket #5602

-#1 Updated by Jim Pingle about 4 years ago
+#1 Updated by Jim Pingle almost 5 years ago

 The problem with that is that it's not technically a requirement to use a server cert -- it's only required if the clients verify the server certificate type (which the export package does)